rohgoyal/getting-started/bluemix/1a/README.md

 ### Conclusion
 In this tutorial, you saw how an existing REST service can be invoked through an API passthrough proxy.
-We started by checking the availability of the sample service through the web browser.
-Then we created an API proxy in API Connect, and linked the proxy to the sample service to be invoked.
-We packaged our API into a product, published the product to catalog, and tested the proxy.
+You started by checking the availability of the sample service through the web browser.
+Then you created an API proxy in API Connect, and linked the proxy to the sample service to be invoked.
+You packaged your API into a product, published the product to catalog, and tested the proxy.